igorbrigadir/awesome-twitter-algo/README.md

 + Admittedly out of date, but still useful, is the [RecSys Wiki](https://www.recsyswiki.com/wiki/Main_Page).

 + The latest edition of the [Recommender Systems Handbook](https://link.springer.com/book/10.1007/978-1-0716-2197-4) is also a good book that covers the field well.

++ There is this Chinese-language [video tutorial series](https://www.youtube.com/playlist?list=PLvOO0btloRntAi-VnV06M1Bu0X1xljUUP) on recommendation systems.
+The author was previously an assistant professor and now works at Xiaohongshu (Pinterest equivalent in China).

++ I find it very helpful to break down recommendation systems into four stages - [retrieval, filtering, scoring, and ordering](https://medium.com/nvidia-merlin/recommender-systems-not-just-recommender-models-485c161c755e).

+- Although a [systems design interview guide](http://patrickhalina.com/posts/ml-systems-design-interview-guide/), it introduces the most important design consideration for a recommendation system.